mylesDoyle/coreml-memory-leak/README.md

 This repository contains a simple example to reproduce the memory leak observed when running inference on a CoreML model on an iOS device (specifically tested on the iPhone12).
 To reproduce the memory leak, you must first generate a model by converting a PyTorch model to a CoreML `MLModel`, and then build and launch the model in a mobile application using XCode.

+The bug report submitted to `coremltools` is available [here](https://github.com/apple/coremltools/issues/1312).

 This example assumes you have installed and loaded the following environment listed.

 ## System environment: